vreabernardo/Advanced-Lane-Finding/README.md

 ![Screenshot 2023-08-04 at 05 16 16](https://github.com/vreabernardo/Advanced-Lane-Finding/assets/45080358/716f1116-b94d-4d4f-966f-4038fdbcefb0)
 - Debugging and Visualization: The code includes visualization and debugging tools to aid in understanding the lane detection process.
 These tools can be enabled by setting the 'debug' parameter to 'True' when calling the 'process_frame' function.
 ![Screenshot 2023-08-04 at 05 16 42](https://github.com/vreabernardo/Advanced-Lane-Finding/assets/45080358/5a135358-7aee-4416-83a6-889a0a500ce4)

+## Future Implementations
+While the current implementation provides a solid foundation for lane detection, there are several areas for improvement and future enhancements:
+- **Robustness to Challenging Conditions:** The current implementation works well under normal road conditions.
+However, future work could focus on improving lane detection in challenging scenarios, such as low-light conditions, adverse weather, or poorly marked roads.
+- **Adaptive Thresholding:** Implementing adaptive thresholding techniques could improve lane detection in varying lighting conditions and handle dynamic environmental changes more effectively.
+- **Vehicle Position Estimation:** Extending the project to estimate the vehicle's position relative to the detected lane could enhance its usability in advanced driver assistance systems (ADAS).
+- **Traffic Sign Detection:** Integrating traffic sign detection and recognition could enhance the overall system's capabilities, allowing for more advanced driver assistance and safety features.
+- **Deep Learning Approaches:** Exploring deep learning techniques, such as convolutional neural networks (CNNs), for lane detection could lead to more accurate and robust results.
+- **Multi-Lane Detection:** Extending the project to handle multiple lanes and complex road geometries, such as intersections and highway merges, would be valuable for real-world applications.